intel/intel-extension-for-tensorflow/docs/install/experimental/install_for_gpu_conda.md

 ## Step by step instructions:

-Miniconda is the recommended approach for installing stock TensorFlow.
+Miniforge is the recommended approach for installing stock TensorFlow.
 It creates a separate environment to avoid changing any installed software in your system.
 This is also the easiest way to install the required software especially for the GPU setup.
-You can use the following command to install Miniconda.
+You can use the following command to install Miniforge.
 During installation, you may need to press enter and type "yes".
 Skip this step, if you have already installed conda.

 ```
-curl https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -o Miniconda3-latest-Linux-x86_64.sh
+curl -L -O "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"
-bash Miniconda3-latest-Linux-x86_64.sh
+bash Miniforge3-$(uname)-$(uname -m).sh
 ```

 You may need to restart your terminal or `source ~/.bashrc` to enable the conda command.
 Use this command to test if it is installed successfully.